utdesign-makerspace/octobalena/README.md

 **octoprint can be exposed on port 80 which can be remotely accessible via balena.io [public URL](https://docs.balena.io/management/devices/#enable-public-device-url) feature**

+By default, the device can be reached at `octobalena.local` if mDNS is working on your device.

 # Configure via [environment variables](https://docs.resin.io/management/env-vars/)

 ## Octoprint Service Variables